 $91,980,359

-The story centers on Peter Klaven (Rudd), a man without close male friends, who embarks on a quest to find the perfect best man for his wedding to his devoted fiancée, Zooey Rice (Rashida Jones).
+The narrative follows Peter Klaven (Paul Rudd), a groom-to-be with no close male friends, as he sets out to find the perfect best man for his wedding to his loving fiancée, Zooey Rice (Rashida Jones).
+His quest leads to a series of awkward and heartfelt moments.

 BiographyComedyDrama